-Criterion Article 21 (2) Verification Report 29 Appropriate hedging of interest rate and currency risks, no derivatives as underlying risk positions (II / II) Verification Method: Legal (Transaction documents) The legal instrument used by the Issuer to hedge interest rate risks is the Swap Agreement, see Section "CREDIT STRUCTURE", Sub-section 7.
-"Interest Rate Risk for the Notes", Paragraph "Swap Agreement" of the Final Prospectus.
+Criterion Article 21 (2) Verification Report 29 Appropriate hedging of interest rate and currency risks, no derivatives as underlying risk positions (II / II) Verification Method: Legal (Prospectus) The legal instrument used by the Issuer to hedge interest rate risks is the Swap Agreement, see Section "CREDIT STRUCTURE", Sub-section 7.
+"Interest Rate Risk for the Notes", Paragraph "Swap Agreement" of the Prospectus.
 The focus of the hedging is solely on asset-liability mismatches of interest rates and not for speculative reasons.
 The documentation for the Swap Agreement is based on the 2002 ISDA Master Agreement as established market standard, see Section "CREDIT STRUCTURE", Sub-section 7.
-"Interest Rate Risk for the Notes", Paragraph "Swap Agreement" of the Final Prospectus.
+"Interest Rate Risk for the Notes", Paragraph "Swap Agreement" of the Prospectus.
 The documentation for the Swap Agreement includes provisions regarding replacement of the Swap Counterparty upon rating downgrade to below a specified level and collateralisation requirements in line with market standard in international finance, see Section "CREDIT STRUCTURE", Sub-section 7.
-"Interest Rate Risk for the Notes", Paragraph "General", definitions of "Required Swap Rating" and "Early Termination Event", and Section "CASHFLOWS", Sub-section "Swap Collateral" of the Final Prospectus.
+"Interest Rate Risk for the Notes", Paragraph "General", Definitions of "Required Swap Rating" and "Early Termination Event" as well as Section "CASHFLOWS", Sub-section "Swap Collateral" of the Prospectus.

-Criterion Article 21 (3) Verification Report 30 Generally used reference rates for interest payments Verification Method: Legal (Transaction documents) The securitised portfolio consists of Loans which have either (i) a fixed rate of interest for a specific period, or (ii) a variable interest rate for the life of the Loan.
+Criterion Article 21 (3) Verification Report 30 Generally used reference rates for interest payments Verification Method: Legal (Prospectus) The securitised portfolio consists of Loans which have either (a) variable interest rate for the life of the Mortgage or (b) a fixed rate of interest for a specific period, see Section "THE LOANS", Sub-section "Interest Rate Types" of the Prospectus.
 The variable interest is not linked to an official interbank rate.
 Instead of this, variable interest rates are managed by the Originator on a discretionary basis and offered to the respective Borrower based on the individual LTV-band.
 However, it should be considered that the interest rate applicable to each Variable Rate Loan is not less than the Variable Rate Floor, which means one-month EURIBOR (subject to a zero floor) plus margin, constituting a market standard reference rate.
-Class A to F Notes and Class X Notes are floating rate based on three-month EURIBOR, constituting a market standard reference rate.
-Class Z Notes are fixed rate and Class Y, Class R1 and R2 Notes are not linked to a generally used reference rate, see Section "TERMS AND CONDITIONS OF THE NOTES", Sub-section "Rate of Interest, Class Y Payment, Class R1 Payment and Class R2 Payment" of the Final Prospectus as well as the definition of "EURIBOR" in the MDCS.
-The interest for the cash accounts will be a managed rate provided by US Bank as long as rates are negative, otherwise it will be based on €STR, constituting a market standard reference rate.
+Class A to E Notes and Class X Notes are floating rate based on three-month EURIBOR, constituting a market standard reference rate.
+Class Z Notes are fixed rate and Class Y, Class R1 and R2 Notes are not linked to a generally used reference rate, see Section "TERMS AND CONDITIONS OF THE NOTES", Sub-section 6.3 "Rate of Interest, Class Y Payment, Class R1 Payment and Class R2 Payment" as well as the Definition of "EURIBOR" in Section "TERMS AND CONDITIONS OF THE NOTES", Sub-section 6.
+"Interest" of the Prospectus.
+The interest for the cash accounts will be a managed rate provided by US Bank, constituting a market standard reference rate.
 Currency hedges are not provided for in the transaction structure.
-The Final Prospectus contains provisions for changing the base rate in respect of the Notes from EURIBOR to an Alternative Base Rate and make such other amendments as are necessary or advisable in the reasonable commercial judgment of the Issuer to facilitate such change, see Section "TERMS AND CONDITIONS OF THE NOTES", Sub-section "Base Rate Modification and Swap Rate Modification" of the Final Prospectus.
+The Prospectus contains provisions for changing the base rate in respect of the Notes from EURIBOR to an Alternative Base Rate and make such other amendments as are necessary or advisable in the reasonable commercial judgment of the Issuer to facilitate such change, see Section "TERMS AND CONDITIONS OF THE NOTES", Sub-section 13.7 "Base Rate Modification and Swap Rate Modification" of the Prospectus.